In their seminal paper Functional Reactive Animation, Conal Elliott and Paul Hudak introduced a function

 b2 = switcher (pure 0) (expression)

-In order to avoid time leaks, we have to make sure that the variable b1
+In order to avoid time leaks, we have to make sure that the variable

-cannot be used inside the expression
+b1 cannot be used inside the expression, we

-, we have to restrict its scope.
-This seems neigh impossible, but there is a precedent for that: the ST monad.
+have to restrict its scope.
+This seems neigh impossible, but

-The idea is to augment the types Behavior
+The idea is to augment the types Behavior and

 type Behavior era a = Time -> a